Obviously microgreens placed under a light source grow more vigorous than without light.

 The lights are Commercial Electric LED Strip Shop Lights, which can be purchased at Home Depot.
 Each light is equivalent to a 25-watt fluorescent light bulb.

-Since the shelving unit is a 3-feet wide, the LED shop lights are 3-foot in length (they also come in 2- and 4-foot lengths).
-The lights produce 1350 lumens, which is difficult to describe but think of it as visible light brightness; and they are in the 4,000 Kelvin range, which places them in the neutral white color temperature for light.
+Since the shelving unit is a 3-feet wide, the LED shop lights are 3 feet in length (they also come in 2- and 4-foot lengths).
+The lights produce 1350 lumens, which is difficult to describe but think of it as visible light brightness, and they are in the 4,000 Kelvin range, which places them in the neutral white color temperature for light.

-These shop lights are nothing special, they just fit the bill at the time for size, price, and availability.
-However, I've grown microgreens and other plants under them successfully for over a year now.
+These shop lights are nothing special; they just fit the bill at the time for size, price, and availability.
+However, I’ve successfully grown microgreens and other plants under them for over a year.

 Here's the new LED light I use.
 Instead of using two lights to light up a shelve, one of the new lights does the job!
 The light also comes with hangers that connect to the shelve with zip ties.
 The light is sold at Home Depot for only around $15.